Feminist Research Methodologies - SOC00032M

 Module summary

-This module is designed to equip students with a variety of different skills necessary to undertake and present feminist research at postgraduate level and to gain an understanding of key methodological, epistemological, ethical and political issues in women’s studies.
-We address significant perspectives within women’s studies research, with the emphasis on: a) cross-national, and culturally specific research methods; b) interdisciplinary practice; c) the critical use of textual, visual and qualitative methods; d) issues of language and meaning in cross-cultural research; e) the identification of salient topics and appropriate methodologies.
+This module is designed to equip students with a variety of different skills necessary to undertake and present feminist research at postgraduate level and to gain an understanding of key methodological, epistemological, ethical, and political issues in women’s studies.
+We address critical perspectives within women’s and gender studies research, with an emphasis on: a) comparative, cross-national, and culturally specific research methods; b) interdisciplinary practice; c) the critical use of textual and visual qualitative methods; d) issues of language and meaning in cross-cultural research; e) ethics and politics of identifying salient topics and appropriate methodologies; and (f) feminist ethics of care in research

 Module will run